prashant-inalifoundation/Inali-App/README.md

  #Ubuntu 10 Days Challenge

  Our Goal is to create this app in coming 10 days , we invite you join the challenge and contribute.
+ Documentation

+The full documentation for the UB-UNTU-App can be found in the repository.
+The documentation repository contains technical documents, architecture information, and white papers related to this implementation.